abhishek-kumar-code/Redfish_Public/Specification.md

 ### Common Naming Conventions

-The SPMA interface is intended to be easily readable and intuitive.
+The Redfish interface is intended to be easily readable and intuitive.
 Thus, consistency helps the consumer who is unfamiliar with a newly discovered property understand its use.
 While this is no substitute for the normative information in the specification and schema, the following rules help with readability and client usage.

 Resource Name, Property Names, and constants such as Enumerations shall be Pascal-cased
 * The first letter of each word shall be upper case with spaces between words shall be removed  (eg PowerState, SerialNumber.)